Summer is officially in full swing now that it’s July, and there’s a lot going on this month in and around Cleveland!

 Where: Blossom Music Center, 1145 W Steels Corners Rd, Cuyahoga Falls

 Blossom Music Center is an outdoor music venue in Cuyahoga Falls, about 40 minutes from Downtown Cleveland.
-And summer is the best time to enjoy a concert on the lawn at Blossom!
+And summer is hands-down the best time to enjoy a concert on the lawn at Blossom!

 There are great Orchestra concerts happening all month long, and you can even purchase a package to see multiple performances at a discounted rate.
 For the full summer concert season and to purchase tickets, check out the website here.

-7. Cleveland Irish Cultural Festival
+8. Cleveland Irish Cultural Festival

 Where: Cuyahoga County Fairgrounds, 19201 E Bagley Rd, Middleburg Heights